 More information

-Delfina has a transdisciplinary background linking design research, ecological thinking, critical algorithmic studies, architecture and the sociology of technology.
+Delfina has a transdisciplinary background linking design research, ecological thinking, and critical algorithmic studies.
 By problematising the simplification of prevalent ecological problem-framing, acknowledging inter-relationships and reconsidering epistemological frameworks, Delfina's research looks at material ethics of care and regenerative practices.

-Delfina’s practice encourages a critical and reflective approach toward ecological futures and technological 'smartness'.
+Delfina’s practice encourages a critical and reflective approach toward ecological futures.
 During her career, Delfina has participated in a series of international conferences and events.

 In the dispiriting context of the current energy crisis, ongoing war, increasing pollution and environmental damage, Delfina Fantini van Ditmar’s recent exhibition at the Design Museum 'A NOT TOO COMFORTABLE FUTURE' considers what we might need to design – and how we might need to change – to restore our everyday lives.